 - If the submission is in a language other than English, it is translated for the jury.

 After the submission deadline and once all projects are finalised, they will be presented to the citizens’ jury.

-The ten projects in each category with the highest scores are announced as finalists in mid October 2018.
-Out of these finalists, the highest-rated project in each of the eight categories will be awarded the “Innovation in Politics Award” at the Gala 2018.
+The ten projects in each category with the highest scores are announced as finalists.
+Out of these finalists, the highest-rated project in each of the eight categories are awarded the “Innovation in Politics Award” at the Gala.

 The jury will evaluate all participating projects according to these four criteria: